 The village supports a wide variety of building styles and materials from old brick built dwellings to modern houses and bungalows.
 The more recent dwellings have been predominantly built out of brick under tiled roofs, and our chosen choice for the house would appear to conform to the recent patterns of development.
-Although appearance is reserved the proposed dwellings will be designed to respect and reflect the local style and character of the surrounding properties within the immediate area.
+The proposed dwellings will be designed to respect and reflect the local style and character of the surrounding properties within the immediate area.